ei-grad/usb-hid-brightness/README.md

 ## Setting up udev rules

-To use `usb-hid-brightness` without needing superuser permissions every time, you can set up a udev rule to grant your user permissions to access the device.
-Here's an example of such a rule for LG UltraFine Displays:
+To use usb-hid-brightness without superuser privileges, you can configure a udev rule that grants your user account access to the device.
+Here's an example of such a rules for LG UltraFine Displays:

-Create a file in the `/etc/udev/rules.d/` directory to store your udev rules.
-You can name it something like `99-usb-hid-brightness.rules`.

-In this file, add rules like the following:

 ```bash
 # LG UltraFine 24MD4KL